Switch to Reuse

 Real world impact at the Grand Canyon

 Upstream is leading a multi-year, multi-stakeholder, first-in-the-nation project at the Grand Canyon National Park.
-The project will result in the largest reuse system for dine-in and take-out in the U.S. at the South Rim’s food and beverage locations.
+The project will result in the largest reuse system for take-out in the U.S. at the Grand Canyon Village’s food and beverage locations.
 We are partnering with concessionaires Xanterra Travel Collection and Delaware North, plus Grand Canyon Conservancy and Leave No Trace.

 Diagram illustrating a reusable food container system with six steps: customer returns container, concessionaire collects it, concessionaire brings dirty container to wash facility, wash facility cleans the container, concessionaire orders clean reusable container, customer receives food in reusable container, completing the loop.